garywill/BigSearch/src/README.md

 ## For Developers

-> We encourage user to submit their customized search engines data to source code after they format as JSON (submit to file `enginesdata.js`).
-Search engines data is AGPL licensed FLOSS.
+> We encourage user to submit their customized search engines data to source code after they format as JSON (submit to file `enginesdata.js`)

 ### What's Next Step